5 Ways to Turn Stress Into Positive Stress and Productivity Fuel

 Don’t let stress take over your life

-Life being what it is — full of worrisome and stress-inducing events.
+Life is what it is — full of worrisome and stress-inducing events.
 It’s impossible to remove stress from our lives altogether.
-Instead, we should direct our efforts to recognize “productive” and “counterproductive” stress and find ways to make it work for you.
+Instead, we should direct our efforts to recognize “productive” and “counterproductive” stress and find ways to make it work for us.

 To do so, it’s important to check stress levels and keep it from taking over your life.